-I said in my last pattern post, Sockkens, that they were my favourite pattern that I had written myself.
+I said in my Socckens post that they were my favourite pattern that I had written myself.
 I may have to change this as I forgot all about these little wee things!
-I wrote the pattern for these specifically to go on my jumper for Kirstie's Handmade Christmas.
+I wrote this pattern a few years ago to go on my jumper for Kirstie's Handmade Christmas but I thought it was time to reshare it!.
 They were definitely trial and error until they finally turned into something I wanted.

 Just to say - after I published this - I had a note on Ravelry to say that putting these on your fairy lights would be a fire hazard... i guess the name is confusing as these are fairy lights but they are definitely not fairy light covers!
 They were lit using stand along battery operated lights for the Handmade Christmas show & to be photographed here but as per the lights section, I don’t recommend that for long term use!